 Protecting our environment and ensuring a new and effective regulatory framework for farmers post-Brexit is a major issue for a largely rural constituency like the Meon Valley.

-I am pleased the Agriculture Bill came through and now the Environment Bill which is currently going through Parliament have big influence and I have already been asking Ministers for clarity in areas such as the protection of chalk streams and how farmers will be rewarded for public good like conserving the environment, protecting soil and rewilding.
+I am pleased the Agriculture Bill and our landmark Environment Bill came through Parliament and have big influence.
+I have already been asking Ministers for clarity in areas such as the protection of chalk streams and how farmers will be rewarded for public good like conserving the environment, protecting soil and rewilding.

 I also told Parliament we need to make sure that all our countryside organisations are working together collaboratively - because much of Meon Valley is in the South Downs National Park - if we are to succeed with a green agenda while striking the right balance around food production.

 Another area I want to see progress on for the Meon Valley is in sustainable house building.
 We need development that enhances and helps the environment not harms it.